CrossR/kb_ui/README.md

 want to use, in `ico` format (`kb_light`, `kb_dark` and `disconnected` are built in icons, so just use strings).

-The info and connect toggle bindings are set individually, but work the same.
+The connect toggle binding is set individually, but works the same.
-The info binding is used to notify of the current layer, without changing layer, and the connect toggle binding swap the icon between the current layer icon, and the disconnect icon (to show output device state).
+The connect toggle binding swaps the icon between the current layer icon, and the disconnect icon (to show output device state).

-There is also configuration options for the notification system, which are set in the same file using `quietMode` set to `true` or `false`.
-Similarly, there is a dark mode toggle, which is set to `true` or `false`.

 An example of my config can be found [here](https://github.com/CrossR/dotfiles/tree/master/kb_ui/.config/kb_ui).